Evidence of Energy Injection in the Short and Distant GRB 250221A in a High Density Environment: Introduction

-Supernovae and kilonovae are the smoking gun signatures of the progenitors.
+Beyond duration and hardness, several studies have therefore explored more physically motivated classification schemes.
+In particular, the type-I/type-II framework \citep[e.g.,][]{Zhang2007} incorporates host-galaxy characteristics, energetics, and afterglow behaviour to differentiate merger-driven from collapsar-driven events.
+This broader approach has also been applied by \citet{Tsvetkova2017} when classifying short GRBs, underscoring the need for a multidimensional view of GRB origins.\\ Supernovae and kilonovae provide the most direct evidence of the underlying progenitors.
 However, they are not detectable at high redshift.
 In such cases, the afterglow and burst environment become the primary diagnostics.
 In this context, the multi-frequency afterglow is a powerful probe.
-While the fireball model \citep{Goodman1986, Paczynski1986, Shemi1990, Rees-Meszaros-92, Meszaros-Rees-93}, captures the overall prompt and afterglow evolution \citep[see][for a review]{Kumar2015}, many optical light curves show deviations such as flares, plateaus, and rebrightening episodes \citep{Sari-Meszaros-00,Lazzati2002,Petropoulou2020,Dainotti2024,Gendre2025}.
+While the fireball model \citep{Goodman1986, Paczynski1986, Shemi1990, Rees-Meszaros-92, Meszaros-Rees-93}, captures the overall prompt and afterglow evolution \citep[see][for a review]{Kumar2015,AguiFernandez2023}, many optical light curves show deviations such as flares, plateaus, and rebrightening episodes \citep{Sari-Meszaros-00,Lazzati2002,Petropoulou2020,Dainotti2024,Gendre2025}.
 The physical origin of these features remains debated, with possible explanations including late-time central engine activity \citep{Li2012}, energy injection \citep{Laskar2015}, refreshed shocks \citep{Vlasis+11,Lamb2019}, or interaction with a structured circumburst medium (CBM).
 Such signatures are particularly relevant when the progenitor classification is uncertain, since they may reveal information about both the central engine and the environment.

 Complementary to the photometric information, spectroscopy is essential for a complete understanding of every event.
 It provides the only direct means of determining redshift, offers clues about the host galaxy and the environment of the burst, and helps constrain the progenitor system.
 Optical spectroscopy of SGRB host galaxies is particularly challenging because these systems are typically faint and associated with older stellar populations \citep{OConnor2022,Fong2022,Nugent2022}.
 Nonetheless, when successful, such observations yield valuable information on the global environment in which these transients occur.

 Even more powerful, however, is the spectroscopy of the afterglow itself.
 Unlike host observations, which probe the large-scale properties of the galaxy, afterglow spectroscopy provides a direct snapshot of the line of sight at the moment of the explosion.
 Optical and near-infrared spectra can reveal absorption features from the host interstellar medium, such as \ion{Mg}{II}, \ion{Fe}{II}, and \ion{Ca}{II}, and occasionally fine-structure lines excited by the intense GRB radiation \citep{Prochaska2007,Vreeswijk2013,Selsing2018}.
 Such measurements are exceedingly rare, as SGRB afterglows are typically fainter and fade much faster than those of LGRBs, but successful detections deliver uniquely detailed information about the immediate environment of the burst \citep{deUgartePostigo2014,OConnor2022,AguiFernandez2023}.